Cryptacular/the-crypt/_posts/2015-10-04-new-website.md

 On that note, though, I've had to export all my previous posts from WordPress and convert them to Markdown format.
 The brunt of the work was done via a plugin, but most posts still need some cleaning up.
 So, for now this blog will be a little empty, but I will start adding them back in over the next little while.

+For the time being, you can see most of my portfolio on my [Behance](http://behance.net/nickmertens/) page.

 New features, projects and more will all be posted here so keep an eye out :)

 Thanks for reading!